Incidence of Post-operative Pulmonary Complications Following Cytoreductive Surgeries and HIPEC: A Retrospective Analytic Study

 Abstract

-Background and aims: Cytoreductive surgery (CRS) is performed to treat macroscopic disease and Hyperthermic intraperitoneal chemotherapy (HIPEC) is used to treat the microscopic residual disease.
-Abdominal surgeries are sometimes associated with pulmonary complications and also prolonged hospital stays.
-The aim of this retrospective study was to determine the incidence of post-operative pulmonary complications occurring within 30 days following CRS and HIPEC.
-The risk factors responsible were also identified.
+Background and objective: Cytoreductive surgery (CRS) is performed to treat macroscopic disease, while Hyperthermic intraperitoneal chemotherapy (HIPEC) is used to address microscopic residual disease.
+Abdominal surgeries may be associated with pulmonary complications and prolonged hospital stays.
+This retrospective study aimed to determine the incidence of post-operative pulmonary complications occurring within 30 days following CRS and HIPEC, as well as identify the responsible risk factors.

-Materials and methods: The retrospective study was done in patients who underwent CRS and HIPEC.
-Patient’s data was retrieved from 31st May 2018 to 30th June 2022.
-The data was obtained from the patient records and registers kept in the medical records library.
-Post operative pulmonary complications were noted and risk factors were identified.
+Materials and methods: The retrospective study included patients who underwent CRS and HIPEC.
+Patient data was retrieved from May 31, 2018, to June 30, 2022.
+Data was obtained from patient records and registers kept in the medical records library.
+Post-operative pulmonary complications were noted, and risk factors were identified.

-Conclusion: The incidence of postoperative pulmonary complications in our study was 22 % following CRS and HIPEC.
-Pleural effusion was the common complication noted, followed by (ARDS).
-The intrinsic disease in association with hypoalbuminemia (< 2gm/dl) was found to be an important factor for causing pleural effusion.
+Conclusion: The incidence of post-operative pulmonary complications in our study following CRS and HIPEC was 22%.
+Pleural effusion was the most common complication observed, followed by ARDS.
+Intrinsic disease in association with hypoalbuminemia (< 2 gm/dl) was identified as an important factor contributing to pleural effusion.

 Introduction